 Third Party Ownership – An insurance policy owned by one other than the Insured.
 For example, if my wife applies for a policy on my life, she is third party owner.
 If I apply for a policy on myself, I am the first party owner.

-Time Limit on Certain Defenses Clause – Another name for the individual health policy’s Contestable Provision which states that the policy is generally not contestable after 2 years due to innocent misstatements but may be contested after 2 years due to fraud or nonpayment of premium.
+Time Limit on Certain Defenses Clause – Another name for the individual health policy’s Contestable Provision which states that the policy is generally not contestable after 2 years (except for fraud).

 Underinsured Motor Vehicle – A vehicle driven by one who has the state required amount of liability insurance but who does not have adequate insurance to cover a particular liability claim.

 Underwriting – The process of selecting and classifying risks.
 The underwriter determines whether the Insurer will offer a policy and what premium will be charged.

 Unilateral Contract – A contract which contains only one promise.
 Insurance policies are unilateral because they contain the Insurer’s promise to pay a claim but do not contain a promise by the Insured to pay future premiums.